claytantor/welocally-places/readme.txt

 Q:Is your plugin supported internationally?
 A:We have not tested our internationally, but there are POIs in countries outside of the USA.
 We are in the process of creating a table of international coverage and multilingual support.

 == Changelog ==

-1.0.15
+1.0.13
-361 Options settings to suppress the display of the the select boxes
+361	Options settings to suppress the display of the the "sele...
+360	Infobox close deselects peer infoboxes.
+363	Support Thumbnails in Map Infobox
+364	Sight Theme Support

 1.0.12
 354	critical	P1	Archive summaries are showing javascript for theme.